 HAMILTON-WHITE CHILD DEVELOPMENT CENTER.
 Children of DSU students may attend the Hamilton-White Child Development Center under the direction of the Division of Family and Consumer Sciences.
 Applications for the Center may be obtained from the Division Office.
-(For further information about the Center services, see Hamilton-White Child Development Center under Special Instruction Services).
+(For further information about the Center services, see Hamilton-White Child Development Center under Special Instruction Services in this section.)